2017 Film Submission Guidelines

-- Film submission deadline is November 2nd, 2015.
-Films must be postmarked or a digital download must be provided by this date.
+- Film submission deadline is November 5th, 2016.
+Films must be uploaded to the servers by this date.

-- Film submission fees are $50 for films under 30 minutes in length and $75 for films over 30 minutes in length
+- Late deadline film submission fees are $100 for films under 30 minutes in length and $150 for films over 30 minutes in length

 Thank you for your interest in submitting your film to the Christian Worldview Film Festival.
 The goal of this festival is to encourage Christian filmmakers to pursue excellence in their craft of filmmaking while communicating truth through a solid Biblical worldview.
 The Festival provides an excellent opportunity to showcase your work while networking with others in the industry.